Wu-Haonan/Wu-Haonan.github.io/_posts/2024-05-02-Backpack_Quotient_Filter.md

     <img src="/post_image/BQF/QF.jpg" width="100%">
 </p>

-__Fig.1 Quotient Filter[^1].__
+__Fig.1 Quotient Filter[^2].__

 Basically, the idea is if we have an element, say a $k$-mer $x$, we calculate $h_0(x)$, i.e. the canonical slot and try to  store $h_1(x)$.
 If the slot is empty, we are fine.
 But in most cases, it's occupied.
 How does this happen?

 1. hard collision: two distinct elements have the same hash value.
 We avoid this by using a prefect hash function.
 2. soft collision: It is inherent to quotient filters.
 A soft collision occurs when two distinct elements x and y have different hashes but the same quotient: $h_0(x) = h_0(y)$.

-## Insert and Run
+## Rank-Select Scheme

 To address this collision, we have to shift the reminder into next slots.
-In other words, elements with same quotient are stored consecutively in the table, which form a "**run**" (showed in a same color in above figure).
+In other words, elements with same quotient are stored consecutively in the table, which form a "**run**" (shown in a same color in above figure).
 Inside a run, the QF guarantee the remainders are stored in ascending order.

 ### Metadata bits